tanaikech/go-gdoctableapp/README.md

 - v1.0.5 (January 21, 2020)

   1. When the inline objects and tables are put in the table.
 An error occurred.
 This bug was removed by this update.

+- v1.1.0 (January 22, 2020)

+  1. [2 new methods were added.](#replacetexts) From this version, the texts can be replaced by images.
+The direct link and local file can be used as the image.

 [TOP](#top)